liamzebedee/niacin/vercel3-tools/README.md

 This repo contains the CLI tooling necessary to enable vercel3:

  * **deployer**.
+ * **generate-npm-package**.
+Autogenerate an `index.js` with your contract deployments, usable in Next.js and the wider JS ecosystem.

 Inspirations: Synthetix v2 deployer, Synthetix v3 Store pattern, tBTC Factories